rust-lang/book/nostarch/chapter19.md

 can take an unknown number of arguments.
 However, `macro_rules!` macros can only be defined using the match-like syntax we discussed in “Declarative Macros with macro_rules! for General Metaprogramming” on page XX.
-Function-like macros take a `TokenStream` parameter and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
+Function-like macros take a `TokenStream` parameter, and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
 An example of a function-like macro is an `sql!` macro that might be called like so: